alifcapital/InMemoryMessaging/README.md

 Yes, we can.
 The library is designed to work with multiple a message handlers for the message type, even if there are multiple message types with the same name, we support them.
 So, when a message received, all handlers of a message will be executed.

 ### What Dependency Injection scope is used for the message handlers?
-The library registers the `IMemoryMessagingManager` interface as a `Scoped` service.
+The library registers the `IMessageManager` interface as a `Scoped` service.
 This means that all message handlers are created within the same scope as the request.
-It means that the scope of your service that is used to publish a message is the same as the scope of the message handler.
+It means that the scope of your service that is used to publish a message is the same as the scope of the message handlers.